Shredmetal/Ad_Astra_Tactical/README.md

   - Negates the hit entirely

 **Particle Cannon**:
-- Costs 8 heat
-- Range requirements:
-  - Long Range: roll at least 39 using 2d20, then roll d6 for hit location
-  - Mid Range: roll at least

-**Particle Cannon** (continued):
 - Range requirements:
   - Long Range: roll at least 39 using 2d20, then roll d6 for hit location
   - Mid Range: roll at least 34 using 2d20, then roll d6 for hit location